kjeldahl/RPi-Monitor/docs/source/22_extraction.rst

   parameter is defined as empty, no RRD database will be created.
 If this parameter is defined, a RRD database will be created and data will be stored at every extraction.
+  Note: If this parameter is defined the ``name``parameter cannot exceed 19 chars.
   Ref `RRDTool documentation <http://oss.oetiker.ch/rrdtool/doc/rrdcreate.en.html>`_ for RRD parameter description.